wzh99/SimPL/doc/simpl_report.md

 Type unification finds a substitution that can make a certain type uniform with another type.
 This algorithm is implemented in method `unify`.

-At any type, if one but not both types is a type variable, and that type variable appears on the RHS, the two variables are swapped.
+For any type, if one but not both of the types is a type variable, and that type variable appears on the RHS, the two variables are swapped.
 Primitive type can only be unified with the same type, yielding an identity substitution.
 Compound type can only be unified with another compound type of the same kind, and then unifies its component pairwise.
 For other cases, report a type mismatch error.
 The substitution returns by the components should be composed.

 For type variables, if another type is also a type variable, do nothing if they share the same name, or substitute that for this type if they don't.
 If that type still contains this type, there is a type circularity.
 The unification algorithm cannot handle this, so report a circularity error.